UPnPsdk/UPnPsdk/README.md

     UPnPsdk-project$ cmake --build build/

-To install the include files and libraries to `/usr/local/include` and `/usr/local/lib`
+To install the libraries to `/usr/local/lib`

     UPnPsdk-project$ sudo cmake --install build/

-For shared linked applications the dynamic link loader must know where to find e.g. <code>/usr/local/lib/libUPnPsdk.so</code>.
-It has a cache where it stores such paths.
-To update its cache with the info to the new installed shared library you can just execute one time for all subsequent calls of your application now and later even after a reboot

-    ~$ ldconfig

-If you do not like to modify your system environment you can instead prefix the call to your application with the hint

-    ~$ LD_LIBRARY_PATH=/usr/local/lib yourUPnPapp1

-Of course you can also export the environment variable to the current volatile environment so you do not have to prefix every call in this environment.

-    ~$ export LD_LIBRARY_PATH=/usr/local/lib
-    ~$ yourUPnPapp1
-    ~$ yourUPnPapp2

-This all doesn't matter if you link against the static libraries.
+To install the test-executables and include-files for development to `/usr/local/bin` and `/usr/local/include/`

+    UPnPsdk-project$ sudo cmake --install build/ --component Development

-To uninstall the include files and libraries as long as the `build/` directory is available and clean up a build just do
+To uninstall all as long as the `build/` directory is available

+    UPnPsdk-project$ for f in build/install_manifest*.txt do cat $f && echo done | sudo xargs rm

+To uninstall only components:

+    # Uninstall libraries and executable
     UPnPsdk-project$ sudo xargs rm < build/install_manifest.txt

+    # Unistall Development components
+    UPnPsdk-project$ sudo xargs rm < build/install_manifest_Development.txt

+Remove all CMake configuration and build.
+Consider to backup the install manifest files before doing this.

     UPnPsdk-project$ rm -rf build/

+Little helper:

+    UPnPsdk-project$ tree /usr/local

+    # Check the stored RPATH or RUNPATH needed to find the shared libraries, for example
+    UPnPsdk-project$ objdump -x /usr/local/bin/api_calls-csh | grep PATH

-If you like you can backup the file <code>build/install_manifest.txt</code> for later uninstallation without build/ directory.
+If you like you can backup the files <code>build/install_manifest*.txt</code> for later uninstallation without build/ directory.

 ### 5.2.
 Microsoft Windows build
 The development of this UPnP Software Development Kit has started on Linux.
 So for historical reasons it uses POSIX threads (pthreads) as specified by [The Open Group](http://get.posixcertified.ieee.org/certification_guide.html).
 Unfortunately Microsoft Windows does not support it so we have to use a third party library.
 I use the well known and well supported [pthreads4w library](https://sourceforge.net/p/pthreads4w).
 It will be downloaded on Microsoft Windows and compiled with building the project and should do out of the box.
 To build the UPnPsdk you need a Developer Command Prompt.
 How to install it is out of scope of this description.
 Microsoft has good documentation about it.
+You can find it at [Use the Microsoft C++ toolset from the command line](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170).
 For example this is the prompt I used (example, maybe outdated):

     **********************************************************************
     ** Visual Studio 2019 Developer Command Prompt v16.9.5